 We’re in a push pull between looking at the entire project which overwhelms us and looking at individual steps but feeling too impatient to use them.
 Both of those at the same time leave us no room for forward movement.

-Add in the tendency to dismiss any progress that isn’t a completed task or close to it and we can end up completely overwhelmed and stuck.
+Add in the tendency to dismiss any progress that isn’t a completed task or close to it and we can end up completely frozen by our ADHD, overwhelmed and stuck.
 And then, we shut down.
 If we want to move forward, we have to address that push pull that’s causing more ADHD overwhelm.

 Here’s a few strategies to stop dismissing your progress and impatience: